ufoss-org/ufoss-website/docs/kotysa/kotysa.md

 * Microsoft SQL Server : [MSSQL supported data types](table-mapping.html#mssql)
 * MariaDB : [MariaDB supported data types](table-mapping.html#mariadb)

-If you use Spring, check [Kotysa for Spring JDBC](kotysa-spring-jdbc.html) for WebMVC or [Kotysa for Spring R2DBC](kotysa-spring-r2dbc.html) for WebFlux, which supports both Reactive and Coroutines syntax
+If you use Spring, check [Kotysa for Spring JDBC](kotysa-spring-jdbc.html) for WebMVC sync SQL or [Kotysa for Spring R2DBC](kotysa-spring-r2dbc.html) for WebFlux, which supports both Reactive and Coroutines async SQL

 If you use Ktor, or anything else, check [Kotysa for JDBC](kotysa-jdbc.html) or [Kotysa for R2DBC](kotysa-r2dbc.html) for Coroutines async SQL.